charmed-kubernetes/bundle/README.md

 proxy configuration options as described in the Proxy configuration section above.

-This bundle exposes the kubeapi-load-balancer charm by default, so it is accessible through its public address.
+This bundle exposes the kubeapi-load-balancer and kubernetes-worker charms by default, so they are accessible through their public addresses.

-If you would like to remove external access, unexpose the application:
+If you would like to remove external access, unexpose the applications:

 ```
 juju unexpose kubeapi-load-balancer
+juju unexpose kubernetes-worker
 ```

 To get the status of the deployment, run `juju status`.
 For a constant update,